HansenHeLab/RARE/README.md

 # RARE
-Risk Associated Regulatory Region/Enhancer (RARE) is a computational method to prioritize open chromatin regions in order of their potential to cause risk.
+Risk Associated Regulatory Region/Enhancer (RARE) is a computational method to prioritize open chromatin regions in order of their risk potential.

 RARE is written in Perl and will run in Linux/Unix platform with Perl 5.1.1 or above installed.
 Additionally, RARE requires the following CPAN Perl modules: